 From NY City/West Side: Take West side highway north to Henry Hudson Parkway to Saw Mill River Parkway to I-684 (see above).

 From NY City/East Side: Take FDR Drive to Harlem river Drive to Major Deegan Expressway (I-87).
 Continue north on I-87 to I-287 (Cross Westchester Expressway).
 Exit I-287 on to I-684 north (see above).

 From Queens/Long Island: Take the Whitestone Bridge to the Hutchinson River Parkway to I-684 (see above).

 From Northern New Jersey: Take Garden State Parkway north to I-87.
 Continue east on I-87 across Tappen Zee Bridge.
-After crossing bridge, continue east on I-287 on the Cross Westchester Expressway to I-684 (see above).
+After crossing the bridge, continue east on I-287 on the Cross Westchester Expressway to I-684 (see above).

 From Hartford, CT: Take I-84 west to exit 20 (I-584) to Route 22 north (see above).

 From Albany: Take Taconic Parkway south to Route 55.
 Travel east on Route 55 to Route 22.
 Continue to Pawling (see above.)